-Frequency rate – Data on injuries (lost time and / or the total number) is often presented in terms of frequencies by relating the absolute numbers to the total number of hours worked.
+Frequency rate – Data on injuries (lost time and / or the total number) is frequently presented in terms of frequencies by relating the absolute numbers to the total number of hours worked.
 Frequency rate is the number of injuries in the period multiplied by 100,000 total hours worked during the period.

 Guarding – It is use of any device or combination of devices designed to keep any part of a worker’s body out of danger zone of a machine during its operating cycle.

 HAZAN – It is ‘hazard analysis’ and covers a range of techniques which are used to analyze hazards.
 HAZAN includes analyzing the consequences of hazards and the safeguards for hazard prevention / or mitigation.